 The local loop:

-Signaling refers to the information exchanges between terminal devices, exchanges and routers for setting up circuits, termination, billing, advanced network services etc. In common Channel signaling which is in band, some of the bits in the frame is used for this purpose, in which is SS7 is considered standard.
-Whether In band or Out of band, logically the switch controllers maybe considered to be an overlay network in the control plane.
-Out of band signaling (CCIS – Common Channel Interoffice Signaling) is more flexible as it allows arbitrarily complex message transfer, as they do not interfere with the regular channel.
+Signalling refers to the information exchanges between terminal devices, exchanges and routers for setting up circuits, termination, billing, advanced network services etc. In common Channel signalling which is in the band, some of the bits in the frame are used for this purpose, in which is SS7 is considered standard.
+Whether In band or Out of band, logically the switch controllers may be considered to be an overlay network in the control plane.
+Out of band signalling (CCIS – Common Channel Interoffice Signaling) is more flexible as it allows arbitrarily complex message transfer, as they do not interfere with the regular channel.